Router Configuration

 - name: "username" # Parameter name

-position: "body" # Parameter position: header, query, path, body
+position: "body" # Parameter position: header, query, path, body, form-data

 type: "string" # Parameter type